Kerr and Faraday rotations in topological flat and dispersive band structures

 \subsection{Discussion}

 For $\sigma_{xx}$, the real part is plotted in black lines while the imaginary part is in green dashed lines, for the flat bands in Fig.~\ref{fig:sigma}(a), and for the dispersive bands with $b=0.075$ in Fig.~\ref{fig:sigma}(b).
-The profiles of the real part are more or less similar to the joint DOS which are expected for dissipative interband transition.
-On the other hand, the imaginary part takes on negative values and flips sign at the van Hove singularities (VHS).
-In the absence of a Hall response, positive and negative values of ${\rm Im}\ \sigma_{xx}$ are important to give transverse magnetic (TM) and transverse electric (TE) surface waves, respectively~\cite{mikhailov}.
-In the dispersive band, see Fig.~\ref{fig:sigma}(b), it is clear that TE surface waves will survive up to an excitation energy $\hbar \omega$ larger than about three times of the gap size.
-In the presence of Hall conductivity, TM and TE modes couple to each other.
+The profiles of the real part are more or less similar to the joint DOS which is expected for dissipative interband transition.
+On the other hand, the imaginary part takes on negative values and flips sign at the VHS.
+Positive and negative values of ${\rm Im}\ \sigma_{xx}$ are related to transverse magnetic (TM) and transverse electric (TE) surface waves, respectively, in the absence of Hall response~\cite{mikhailov}.
+In the dispersive band, see Fig.~\ref{fig:sigma}(b), TE surface waves can survive up to an excitation energy $\hbar \omega$ larger than about three times of the gap size.

-Next, we describe the properties of the anomalous Hall conductivity.
-Its real part of Hall conductivity (blue lines of Fig.~\ref{fig:sigma}) is quantized to $e^2/h$ at zero frequency, as expected for Chern insulators with the Chern number one.
+Next, we describe the properties of the anomalous Hall conductivity $\sigma_{yx}$.
+Its real part (blue lines of Fig.~\ref{fig:sigma}) is quantized to $e^2/h$ at zero frequency, as expected for Chern insulators with the Chern number one.
 For the flat bands, ${\rm Re}\ \sigma_{yx}$ increases and diverges at the band gap.
 Above the band gap, it changes sign and goes to zero for large frequencies.
-This profile resembles the Hall conductivity of magnetotransport $\sigma_{yx}^{B}=\sigma_0^B (1-x^2)^{-1}$, where $x=\omega/\omega_c$, $\sigma_0^B=ne^2/m\omega_c$, $\omega_c$ is the cyclotron frequency, and $n$ and $m$ are the electron's density and mass, respectively~\cite{sasaki}.
+This profile resembles the Hall conductivity of magnetotransport $\sigma_{yx}^{B}=\sigma_0^B (1-x^2)^{-1}$, where $x=\omega/\omega_c$.
+In the quantum Hall regime, $\sigma_0=C e^2/h$~\cite{morimoto09} with $C$ being the Chern number and in the semiclassical regime, $\sigma_0^B=ne^2/m\omega_c$, $\omega_c$ is the cyclotron frequency, and $n$ and $m$ are the electron density and electron mass, respectively~\cite{sasaki}.